 Pupil Premium Strategy Statement 2017-18

-The Government is providing funding of £150 million per annum for academic years 2013/14 and 2014/15 to provide new, substantial primary school sport funding.
-This funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school headteachers to spend on improving the quality of sport and PE for all their children.
+The Government provided funding of £150 million per annum for academic years 2013/14 and 2014/15 to provide new, substantial primary school sport funding.
+This funding was jointly provided by the Departments for Education, Health and Culture, Media and Sport, and saw money going directly to primary school headteachers to spend on improving the quality of sport and PE for all their children.

 The sport funding can only be spent on sport and PE provision in schools.